-The cross-sectional area of the grounding cables must be $\ge 16 \text{ mm}^2$ and no more than half of the cross-sectional area of the high voltage phase wires.
-In addition, the grounding resistance of the grounding connection must be lower than 4 Ω .
+The cross-sectional area of the grounding cables must be $\geq 16 \text{ mm}^2$ and at least half of the cross-sectional area of the high voltage phase wires.
+The grounding resistance of the grounding connection must be lower than 4 Ω .